 JOHN 20:28 . . .
 “And Thomas answered and said unto Him, my Lord and my God.”

-Thomas when he saw the nail prints in Yahushua's hands exclaimed “my Lord and my God."
+When Thomas saw the nail prints in Yahushua's hands, he exclaimed, “my Lord and my God."
 Thomas was not proclaiming Yahushua to be Yahuwah or the Almighty Elohim.
 He was acknowledging Yahushua as a mighty one . . . a divine being . . . but not Yahuwah Himself.
 Yahushua truly is a God or mighty one because of His exalted position as the Son of Elohim (John 1:1-3).
-Remember Yahushua has a God over Him that He acknowledged as His Elohim (God) and His Father (John 20:17).
+Remember Yahushua has a God over Him He acknowledged as His Elohim (God) and His Father (John 20:17).
 He is greater than Yahushua, and Yahushua had to ascend back to heaven to be with His Elohim and Father.
-This shows TWO separate Entities both called God in the KJV . . . but one is greater than the other.
+This shows TWO separate Entities, both called God in the KJV . . . but one is greater than the other.

-Thomas was not wrong in calling Yahushua a God for even the Heavenly Father acknowledges His Son to be a God (Heb.
-1:8-9) BECAUSE OF THE POWER AND AUTHORITY THAT HAS BEEN GIVEN TO HIM.
-But Yahushua being called God does not mean that He is the Supreme Being (Elohim) or in any way equal to Him.
+Thomas was not wrong in calling Yahushua a God, for even the Heavenly Father acknowledges His Son to be a God (Heb.
+1:8-9) BECAUSE OF THE POWER AND AUTHORITY GIVEN TO HIM.
+But Yahushua being called God does not mean He is the Supreme Being (Elohim) or in any way equal to Him.
 Always remember there are many gods (mighty ones) both in heaven and earth, but there is only ONE Almighty Elohim which is the Father (1 Cor.
 8:5-6).

 2 CORINTHIANS 5:19 . . .
 “To wit, that Elohim was in Messiah, reconciling the world unto Himself.”

-Elohim was in Messiah by His Spirit which dwelt in Him enabling Him to perform the mighty miracles which He did during His earthly ministry.
+Elohim was in Messiah by His Spirit, Which dwelt in Him enabling Him to perform the mighty miracles which He did during His earthly ministry.
 Yahushua said: “The Father that dwells in Me, He does the works [or miracles]” (John 14:10).
-Yahushua was a man (Son of man) filled, anointed and empowered by the Holy Spirit.
-(Acts 10:38) He performed miracles like no one had ever seen because He had access to the Spirit without measure.
+Yahushua was a man (Son of man) filled, anointed, and empowered by the Holy Spirit.
+(Acts 10:38) He performed miracles as no one had ever seen because He had access to the Spirit without measure.
 “For Elohim gives not the Spirit by measure unto Him” (John 3:34).